 \end{definition}

 The empirical distribution method is a formalization of the simple heuristic of retaining a DGP if its average of sample marginals is close enough to the empirical distribution.
-Such a heuristic can be used when the possible DGPs are all i.i.d. for it happens to be the same as retaining DGPs considering maximum likelihood in that case.
-When the possible DGPs are non-identical, while maximum likelihood turns out to be no longer useful, this heuristic remains valid.
+Such a heuristic can be used when DGPs are i.i.d., for it happens to coincide with retaining DGPs that maximize the likelihood in this special case.
+With possible non-identical DGPs, while maximum likelihood is no longer useful, this heuristic remains valid.

 \begin{theorem} For all $\epsilon > 0$, the empirical distribution method accommodates the truth asymptotically almost surely. \end{theorem}